gregrosen/AI-Product-Portfolio/README.md

 This is a portfolio of projects I've worked on across my UC Berkeley Data Science master's program and my own personal projects and tutorials.
 The portfolio consists of the following:

 ## 1. SuperUseful_Mobile_App
   - Mobile app I built end-to-end that combines endless scroll with e-commerce shopping.
 Check out the demo at [SuperUsefulApp.com](https://superusefulapp.com)!
-(Please note this is a mobile-focused app, not optimized for desktop)
+(Please note this is a mobile-focused app, not optimized for desktop.
+Check it out on your smartphone!)
 ## 2. LLM_forecasting_prompts
   - Testing whether LLMs can improve their forecasting ability of the future by adding supplemental context from the web.
 ## 3. Dating_app_political_analysis